-The EICS sample represents five distinct subpopulations of interest called "Type".
-Type is defined as follows:
+The EICS sample represents five types of distinct subpopulations of interest to researchers:

-- 1) persons who were unemployed during the reference week, - 2) persons employed part-time during the reference week, - 3) persons not in the labour force during the reference week, - 4) persons employed full-time during the reference week who started their current job during the previous three months, - 5) mothers of infants less than one year old working during the reference week.
+- 1) persons who were unemployed during the reference week, - 2) persons employed part-time during the reference week, - 3) persons not in the labour force during the reference week, - persons employed full-time during the reference week who started their current job during the previous three months. - 5) mothers of infants less than one year old working during the reference week.